 - Administrator Evaluation Observation Self-Reflection Tool (PDF)

-Further tools for administrator evaluation can be found in the Administrator Evaluation Supplemental Materials 2016-17 document, which is also distributed during TEAM administrator evaluation trainings.
+Further tools for administrator evaluation can be found in the 2018-19 TEAM Administrator Evaluator Handbook, which is also distributed during TEAM administrator evaluation trainings.

 Kingsport City Schools are using their instructional supervisors as a way to connect the dots between administrator evaluation and teacher evaluation.
 In this video, director of schools Lyle Ailshie shares why and how they use the district team approach to the administrator evaluation process.